 - Having visual timers available for kids that need to know when it’s time to transition.

-- Providing fidgets to help keep fingers, hands, and feet busy so ears can be open and focused on the leader.
+- Providing fidgets and sensory toys to help keep fingers, hands, and feet busy so ears can be open and focused on the leader.

 - Having visual aids available for all leaders with simple pictures such as sit, stand, talk later, quiet, eyes on me, yes, no, etc. … so leaders can redirect without stopping their teaching.
 This allows the rest of the class to stay focused and encourages the student receiving the visual to get back on task.